ethanjli/ethanj.li/src/posts/2020/12/open-source-licensing-for-frugal-science.md

 * Kyle E. Mitchell's breakdowns of the [MIT license](https://writing.kemitchell.com/2016/09/21/MIT-License-Line-by-Line.html), [CERN-OHL-S](https://writing.kemitchell.com/2020/04/01/CERN-OHL-S-2.0.html), [Medtronic's license for its PB560 ventilator](https://writing.kemitchell.com/2020/03/31/Medtronic-Ventilator-License.html), the [Sharetribe Community Public License](https://writing.kemitchell.com/2020/04/04/Sharetribe-1.0.html), and the [Fair Source License](https://writing.kemitchell.com/2016/03/30/First-Read-of-the-Fair-Source-License.html); and his reflections on [writing statements of purpose in legal drafting](https://writing.kemitchell.com/2019/01/10/Discipline-Stated-Purpose.html).
 * The Blue Oak Council's [announcement of the Blue Oak Model License](https://blueoakcouncil.org/2019/03/06/model.html).

-I'd also suggest that your license should be written in plain English so that it is clear and easy for other people to understand without having to rely on a lawyer.
+I'd also suggest that your license should be written in plain English so that it's clear and easy for other people to understand without having to rely on a lawyer.
 Otherwise, you might end up just adding noise into the licensing landscape which makes it harder for people to understand how they can use open hardware projects.
 Because there aren't enough tools to help you write a good license on your own, you should get review from a lawyer if you write a license or other legal document.

 ## What about (question not listed here)?